fbpx

 On the live demo page, prospects can filter results by region, workload, and industry to find the right demo.
 By choosing a specific time, prospects are more likely to block out time in their diary, meaning Snowflake is less likely to have people dipping in and out.

 Prospects are then taken to a sign-up page.
 Here Snowflake lays out exactly what a user can expect to learn from the demo.
 This gives them more reason to sign up.
-Crucially, it also helps to filter out anyone that isn’t suitable.
+Crucially, it also helps to filter out anyone who isn’t suitable.

 If your brand operates in different markets or your product has many strings to its bow, creating a demo calendar is an effective way to reach more users.

-4. Atlassian
+4. Canva

 5. Square